jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/service_cloudfront-signed-url.rst

     </body>
     </html>

-Signing CloudFront Cookies for Private Distributions
+Signing |CF|Cookies for Private Distributions
 ----------------------------------------------------

 As an alternative to signed URLs, you can also grant clients access to a private